jboss-container-images/rhpam-7-openshift-image/templates/contrib/jdbc/README.md

 # JBoss KIE JDBC Driver Extension Images

-This repo provide a easy way to build your own JDBC extension driver images to use within Red Hat Process Automation Manager images on OpenShift.
+This repo provides an easy way to build your own JDBC extension driver images to use within Red Hat Process Automation Manager images on OpenShift.

 ## About the extension image